hugodemiglio/hg-finance-gem/README.md

 HG::Finance.setup do |config|
   # You can generate your key on hgbrasil.com/finance
-  # Key is required for get taxes data.
+  # Key is required for get some data.
   config.api_key = 'my-key'

   # Set locale for response, default is english, available: pt-br, en